blogc-pagination - blogc's pagination support

 blogc(1) supports some basic pagination and post filtering, when running on

-mode.
+listing mode.
 Files are listed in the order that they are provided to

 blogc(1) in the command line, no sorting is done.

-options, that are used to filter the
+blogc(1) accepts some variables as -D options, that are used to filter the

 files passed as arguments to it:

-Integer, current page.
+FILTER_PAGEInteger, current page.
 If calling blogc(1) with 10 files,

-, it will return just the 2 last
+FILTER_PER_PAGE=4 and FILTER_PAGE=3, it will return just the 2 last

 files, skipping the first 2 pages with 4 files each one.

-Integer, limits the maximum number of files to be listed.
+FILTER_PER_PAGEInteger, limits the maximum number of files to be listed.
 If negative or

 defined.

-String, if defined, blogc(1) will only list files that declare a TAGS
+FILTER_TAGString, if defined, blogc(1) will only list files that declare a TAGS

 variable, as a space-separated list of tags (tags can't have spaces,